belgaard/Leantest/README.md

 The latest AppVeyor build [![Build status](https://ci.appveyor.com/api/projects/status/gd05aw9aslc3kgbq/branch/master?svg=true)](https://ci.appveyor.com/project/belgaard/leantest/branch/master) (from the latest push to master on GitHub) is available on myGet.org,
  - https://www.myget.org/F/belgaard-ci/api/v3/index.json

- Note that from v0.11 LeanTest is built on .Net Standard 2.0 and will work for both .Net and .Net Core.
+ Note that from v0.13 LeanTest is built on .Net Standard 1.0.
+By using the very lowest common denominator it is possible to use LeanTest on all platforms dupported by .Net Standard.
- If you build process is not up-to-date you may experience build problems.
-If so, you can safely use v0.10 which depends on the older .Net Standard 1.4.

 Officially released builds are available on nuGet.org,
  - Core: [![nuGet Core](https://img.shields.io/nuget/v/LeanTest.Core.svg?style=plastic)](https://www.nuget.org/Packages/LeanTest.Core)